 These protein overnight oats pack 30+ grams of protein into a creamy, grab-and-go breakfast you prep in 5 minutes the night before. ♡

 The combination of Greek yogurt, protein powder, and chia seeds turns basic overnight oats into a high-protein breakfast that actually keeps you full until lunch.
+With 30g+ protein per serving, these rival a protein shake but taste way better.
 The oats soften overnight in the fridge and absorb all the flavor, so you wake up to something thick, creamy, and ready to eat straight from the jar.

 Mix, refrigerate, top, and grab.
 Let’s make it together.